What do Hormones do?

 Ill-effects of Lifestyle and Bad foods for Hormones

-Wrong lifestyle and dietary patterns can cause havoc to the hormonal balance in the body.
-The after effects of this are uncontrolled weight gain, unexplained fatigue, headaches, hair loss, digestive problems, and even insomnia.
+A wrong lifestyle and dietary patterns can cause havoc to the hormonal balance in the body.
+The after-effects of this are uncontrolled weight gain, unexplained fatigue, headaches, hair loss, digestive problems, and even insomnia.
 Read on to find out more about the bad foods for hormones:

 - Sugary Treats

 This is perhaps one of the worst foods that mess with hormones.
 Sugar in the body leads to a spike in insulin levels in the body.
 Insulin is responsible for metabolizing the sugar consumed.
 Overeating sugary treats over a period lead to suppression of leptin and ghrelin sensitivity.
 Both these hormones signal satiety and control appetite.
 So every time you go for that bag of candy or that bar of chocolate, you are heading towards Type 2 diabetes and obesity.

 Also Read: 10 Harmful Effects of Sugar